 We consider KLP Banken's capitalisation to be strong and substantially above relevant regulatory requirements, with access to capital from its large and cash-rich parent KLP that supports its ability to continue to grow its business.
 This view is reflected in our assigned Capital score of aa3.
-Our assessment also takes into account potential volatility in capital metrics going forward as the bank continues to grow strongly.
+Our assessment also takes into account potential volatility in capital metrics as the bank continues to grow strongly.

-The bank reported a CET1 capital ratio of 19.7% as of the end-June 2019 (end-2018: 20.1%; see Exhibit 5) and an identical total capital ratio.
-These metrics were substantially above a CET1 ratio requirement of 14.1% and a total capital requirement of 17.6% applicable at that time.
-The requirement includes a 3% systemic risk buffer and a 2% countercyclical capital buffer that applies for all banks in Norway, and a 2.1% pillar 2 requirement that is specific to KLP Banken.
-The bank's own target is to maintain a buffer of at least 0.5 percentage points (p.p.) above requirements, and therefore a total capital target of at least 18.1%, which will increase to 18.6% at the end of 2019 along with an equivalent increase in the countercyclical capital buffer.
-Our capital measure, tangible common equity / risk-weighted assets, was 19.8% as of end-June 2019, compared to 20.2% as of year-end 2018.
+The bank reported a CET1 capital ratio of 19.5% as of end-2020 (end-2019: 19.1%; see Exhibit 5) and an identical total capital ratio.
+These metrics were substantially above the CET1 regulatory requirement of 12.5% and a total capital regulatory requirement of 16.0% applicable at that time.
+The requirements included a 3% systemic risk buffer and a 1.0% countercyclical capital buffer that applied for all banks in Norway, which has subsequently been reduced to 1%, and a 1.5% pillar 2 requirement that is specific to KLP Banken.
+The bank's own target is to maintain a buffer of at least 0.5 percentage points (p.p.) above requirements, and therefore a total capital target of at least 16.5% at the end of 2020.
+Our capital measure, tangible common equity (TCE)/risk-weighted assets, was 19.6% as of year-end 2020.

+Exhibit 5

-KLP Banken's capital is solid with substantial headroom above capital requirements Capital metrics evolution
+KLP Banken's capital is solid with substantial headroom above capital requirements

+Capital metrics evolution